syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steptype.md

 {% previewsample "page.domainurl/code-snippet/stepper/labelPosition" %}

-## Indicator
+## Defining indicator

-The display mode `Indicator` in the Stepper will display only the indicators irrespective of the `stepModel` defined.
+The display mode `Indicator` in the Stepper will display only the indicators irrespective of the `stepModel` options such as text and label.

-The below example, showcases the various `stepType` available in the stepper.
+The below example, showcases the various `stepType` available in the Stepper.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}